henrik42/solo/README.md

     (:require [clojure.browser.repl :as repl])
     (defonce conn (repl/connect "http://localhost:9000/repl"))

-Then you need to start the server-side of the browser REPL:
+Then you need to start the server side of the browser REPL:

     solo-project$ rlwrap lein run-brepl